 October is still the summer season for Hawaii, so it is still wonderfully hot, especially compared to the mainland.
 You might see it start to drop a couple of degrees in October, though.

-Typical Hawaii temperature in October is around 83 degrees during the day and mid-70s at night.
+Typically, the average temperature in Hawaii in October is around 83 degrees during the day and mid-70s at night.
 Some nights get a little chilly at 70 degrees!

 You might start to see more rain during October in Hawaii; however, it will mainly rain at night.
 Even if you get some rain during the day, it never lasts long.
 Quick rain showers are more common starting in October and through the winter season.
 But, you usually will still have around 8 hours of full sunshine!